-In particular, the time interval between checks on existing upstream business partners depends on whether the business partner is classified as a high risk or a non-high risk.
-The frequency of the reviews is once a year for high-risk customers and every three to five years for non-high-risk ones.
+In particular, the time interval between checks on existing upstream business partners depends on whether the business partner is classified as high-risk or a low-high risk.
+The frequency of the reviews is once a year for high-risk customers, two years for medium-risk and every three years for low-risk ones.

-We use proper modelling techniques to map our KYC (Know Your Client) process which are used as a reference to identify possible risks in our supply chain and are also ideal training tools.
-Compliance Officer takes care of the risk assessments and continuous monitoring based on the information received internally or from the relevant tools.
-KYC screening tools include RepRisk, Factiva, Worldcheck and other open sources.
+We use proper modelling techniques to map our KYC (Know Your Customer) process which are used as a reference to identify possible risks in our supply chain and are also ideal training tools.
+The Compliance Officer takes care of the risk assessments and continuous monitoring based on the information received internally or from the relevant tools.
+KYC screening tools include Orbis, Factiva and other open sources.